kseniashilova/Fuzzy-Modeling/README.md

 The Simple Geometric Chung Lu model illustrate how to combine the random geometic graph model and the Chung Lu model.
 The input of the model is the vector of expected degrees of the nodes.
 The process of the graph building: points are placed independently and randomly in the space, then they are assosiated to the element of the nodes weihts vector.
 Then, the probability of the existing connection between two nodes can be calculated as the product of the weights divided by the sum of the weights vector elements normalized by the distance between them.

 ## 5. Drosophila Medulla connectome
+The reference graph of the structural drosophila medulla connectome was obtained by the python acces to "neuPrint" project [6].
+It was decided to approximate the positions of the neurons by finding the average coordinates of all synapses associated with the neuron.
+This approximation provides sufficient accuracy, but nevertheless there is no reason to believe that the position of the neuron is reliable.
+In addition, the graph involves synapses located in adjacent regions of the regions of the visual system.
+This allows you to design the Medulla region and its connections with other regions as accurately as possible.

 ## 6. Estimations to linguistic labels
 To construct the fuzzy model it is nessesary to define the correspondence of the computational estimate and the linguistic label.
 All of metrics, that is presented in the section 3, can be used to demonstrate the relative error of the approximation of other graph.
 That is we compare two graphs, however one of them is reference.
 Consequently, the linguistic variable indicate the quality of the graph approximation estimated by certain parameter.
 This is an open question, how to define the number of the linguistic terms, nevertheless in this paper we consider 7 labels as an optimal number providing sufficient accuracy.
 The set of labels is defined as {the similarity is extremely high, the similarity is very high, the similarity is high, the similarity is medium, the similarity is low, the similarity is very low, the similarity is extremely low}.
-As a membership function, it is convenient to define a piecewise‐defined function triangular function for each linguistic term.
+As a membership function, it is convenient to define a piecewise‐defined triangular function for each linguistic term.
 In this case, trapezoidal membership functions is the unnecessary complication of charts, because there are enough linguistic labels to get the result.
 *******ФУНКЦИЯ В ОБЩЕМ ВИДЕ

 In fact, the relative error is measured as a float number.
 Then it is mandatory to define all linguistic terms corresponding to the linguistic labels on the segment from 0 to 15 (because the experements did not give the greater result for an error).